KarateHawk/KarateHawk.github.io/src/content/posts/fixing-annihilation-legion/Fixing-Annihilation-Legion.md

 During your opponent's Movement phase, after one of their units ends a Fall back move from one of your Destroyer Cult or Flayed Ones units, roll one D6: on a 2-5, that enemy unit suffers D3 mortal wounds; on a 6, that enemy unit suffers 3 mortal wounds.
 Your unit can then make a Normal move, but must end that move as close as possible to that enemy unit.
 :::

 Yikers, looks like we got two stinkers.
-For starters, having there be a 1/6 chance you just deal 0 damage is a rough start, but even if you do, you're only looking at an average of 2 damage for this CP spent.
-Maybe if the thing falling back unit is just at 1 wound remaining you might pop this, but otherwise I wouldn't bother.
+For starters, having there be a 1/6 chance you just deal 0 damage is a rough start, but even if you pass the check, you're only looking at an average of 2 damage for this CP spent.
+Maybe if the falling back unit is just at 1 wound remaining you might pop this, but otherwise I wouldn't bother.

 It also doesn't help that the second half of this stratagem is no good.
 Only being able to make a normal move AND needing to end as close as possible is just gifting your opponent the perfect target to shoot or charge.
 If this allowed you to end withing engagement range it would be excellent, but because you're forced into a normal move, I'd pass on this one.
 Last strat - please save us.